A variety of learning experiences

 3. If 2 or more classes are missed, the relevant instructor will check in with the student to ensure they are set up with appropriate resources and to collaborate on a plan for success.
 Plans will be documented on record of advisement and/or learning plan forms.

-4. Dates and times are set for written and competency/skill-based assessments.
-These dates and times are shared with students at the beginning of the course for them to plan and organize themselves accordingly.
-If a student is absent from a written or competency/skill-based assessment for reasonable cause (e.g., illness, family emergency, adverse weather conditions, etc.), they may be allowed a make-up assessment on the first day the student returns to the program (please check the course outline for specific details).
-A physician's note for illness, or a note substantiating the family emergency, may be required prior to arranging the make-up testing.
+4. Written and competency/skill-based assessment schedules are shared with students at the beginning of the course in order for students to plan and organize themselves accordingly.
+If a student is absent from a written or competency/skill-based assessment for reasonable cause (e.g., illness, family emergency, adverse weather conditions, etc.), they may contact their instructor to determine if they are eligible to make-up the assessment at another time (please check the course outline for specific details).
+A physician's note for illness, or a note substantiating the family emergency, may be required prior to assess eligibility.

 5. Students are expected to notify the course instructor before the scheduled written or competency/skill-based session if they are unable to complete the assessment.
 Whether they can reschedule your assessments will be addressed case-by-case.
 If the student does not notify the instructor, they may forfeit their opportunity for a make-up assessment.